Privacy Policy

 9. Security

 Opt-in end-to-end encryption is planned for Personal Notes, DMs, Group DMs, and voice chats.
-Until that feature exists and you choose to enable it for a supported surface, content and call media are not end-to-end encrypted on Fluxer.
+Until that feature exists and you turn it on for a supported area, content and call media are not end-to-end encrypted on Fluxer.

 Responsible disclosure.
 Security vulnerabilities can be reported through our Security bug bounty page.
 Responsible disclosure is appreciated and may be acknowledged publicly with your consent.